certifaction/cli/README.md

 >```
 >
 >#### Description
->Prepare a document for signing.
+>Prepares a document for signing.
 A salt and a document claim encryption key
 >pair is added to the document, and optionally a branded footer.
 If enabled, a
 >Digital Twin QR code with a document encryption key will be added to the
 >document.
 If the input file is already a digital original then the command
 >will return the input file unchanged.
 Currently only processes PDF files.
 An
 >error is returned if the input is not a PDF file.
 If the input parameter is
 >omitted, then the command will take its input from stdin.
 If the output
 >parameter is omitted, then the output will be returned to stdout.
 >#### Flags
 >
 >```
->--digital-twin     Adds a Digital Twin footer, encrypt the document and store it.
+>--digital-twin     Adds a Digital Twin footer, encrypts the document and stores it.
->                   Use the footer template given by the -footer parameter.
+>                   Uses the footer template given by the -footer parameter.
->                   If not -footer parameter is provided, then use the default footer.
+>                   If no -footer parameter is provided, then the default footer is used.
 >--language         Overrides the default language.
 Available languages are de, en, fr and it.
 >--scope            Optional signature scope override to choose between
 >                   register, sign and certify.
 >```

-### register a document
+### Register a document
 >#### Usage
 >```
 >certifaction register [register flags] [prepare flags] [-o output] [input | url]
 >```
 >
 >#### Description
->Digitally registers the document given as input or digitally register the
+>Digitally registers the document given as input or digitally registers the
 >document with the hash given with the --hash flag.
 The document must be
 >prepared.
 If the document is not prepared then it will be prepared first
 >before signing unless the --no-prepare flag is used.
 If the --no-prepare flag is